DomBarber/java-jenkins-cukes/readme.md

 First, a Personal Access Token needs to be created within GitHub: `Settings > Developer settings > personal access tokens`

-Generate a new token, giving it suitable scope & expiration length. `(repo, workflow)`.
+Generate a new token, giving it suitable scope & expiration length, such as 'repo' + 'workflow'.
 Once this is done copy & save the token.

 Now go to Jenkins:
 `Jenkins Dashboard > (Select an item/job) > Configure > Source Code Management`